bakerds/TTL2024/docs/graylog/230-process.md

 We need to create a Data Adapter for each field we want to translate using a lookup table.

 - Navigate to System > Lookup Tables
-- Click on the Data Adapters Tab
+- Click on the Data Adapters tab
 - Click *Create data adapter*
 	- Choose "DSV File from HTTP" for the *Data Adapter Type*
 	- Enter the field name in the *Title*
-	- Enter the *File URL*
+	- Enter the *File URL* (see links just below)
 	- Set *Refresh interval* to a reasonable value -- `86400` (once a day) is sufficient
 	- Set *Separator* to `,`
 	- Set *Line Separator* to `\n`